Justice and Society

 • Ethical reflection to make moral judgments about pressing issues.

-• Vocational discernment to discover personal and professional pathways for a better world.
+• Vocational discernment to discover personal and professional pathways to build a better world.

 JPS Program alumni are well-rounded "men and women for and with others" and have careers in health care (as doctors, nurses, mental health practitioners, and administrators), law, social work, public policy, education, pastoral ministry, negotiation and conflict resolution, mediation, and more.